-Scottish Enterprise's job is identifying and exploiting the VisitScotland works closely with private businesses, public opportunities for economic growth by supporting Scottish agencies and local authorities, to ensure that visitors companies to compete, helping to build globally competitive experience the very best of Scotland and that the country sectors, attracting new investment and creating a world-class makes the most of its outstanding tourism assets. business environment.
-Other key partners:
+Scottish Enterprise's job is identifying and exploiting the opportunities for economic growth by supporting Scottish companies to compete, helping to build globally competitive sectors, attracting new investment and creating a world-class business environment. sportscotland sportscotland is the lead agency for the development of sport in Scotland, investing expertise, time and public money in developing a world-class sporting system at all levels.